 The Post partnership is under the guidance of IRW Senior Editor John Sullivan, who is also on the Washington Post’s investigative staff.
 Sullivan teaches a graduate practicum inside the Post.

-The PBS FRONTLINE partnership is led by longtime PBS writer-producer Rick Young, also based at IRW with his team, including associate producers Emma Schwartz and Fritz Kramer.
+The PBS FRONTLINE partnership is led by longtime PBS writer-producer Rick Young, also based at IRW with his team, including co-producers Emma Schwartz and Fritz Kramer.

 Jennifer LaFleur is an internationally recognized data-journalism expert and trainer, formerly of Reveal at the Center for Investigative Reporting and Pro Publica.
 She also is on the board of Investigative Reporters and Editors.
 She teaches data journalism at SOC and is IRW’s data editor.